 Anyone defending cash in this context will be labelled as an anti-progress, reactionary, and nostalgic Luddite.
 That’s why we must not defend cash.
 Rather, we should focus on pointing out that the Death of Cash means the Rise of Something Else.
 We are fighting a broader battle to maintain alternatives to the growing digital panopticon that is emerging all around us.

 To understand this conflict, we must step back.
-A monetary transaction involves specific goods or services being exchanged for tokens giving access to general goods and services from others.
-The pub landlord hands me beer at night if I transfer tokens that allow him to get cigarettes from a shopkeeper in the morning.
+A monetary transaction involves exchanging specific goods or services for tokens giving access to general goods and services from others.
+The pub landlord hands me a beer at night if I transfer tokens that allow him to get cigarettes from a shopkeeper in the morning.

 The first is to give the tokens a physical form.
 In this scenario, ‘getting rich’ means accumulating those physical things and ‘making a payment’ means handing them over to someone else.
 They are bearer instruments, which means nobody keeps a record of who owns them.
 Rather, whoever holds them owns them.
 This is your wallet with notes in it.
 This is cash.

 Alternatively, you can use a ledger.
 Someone sets up a database with spaces allotted to different people.
 This is then used to keep a record of who has tokens.
-These tokens have no physical form, but are written into existence.
-They are ‘data objects’, and they are ‘moved around’ by editing the record.
+These tokens have no physical form but are written into existence.
+They are ‘data objects’ and are ‘moved around’ by editing the record.
 The keeper of the ledger thus maintains an account of what money is attributable to you, ‘keeping score’ of it for you.
 In this system, ‘getting rich’ means accumulating a high score on your account.
-‘Making a payment’ involves identifying yourself to the keeper of the ledger via a communications system, and requesting that they edit your account, and the account of whoever you are paying.
+‘Making a payment’ involves identifying yourself to the keeper of the ledger via a communications system and requesting that they edit your account and the account of whoever you are paying.

-Does this sounds familiar?
+Does this sound familiar?
 It is your bank account.